Coder-Scoop-Inc/laravel-paypal-integration/README.md

 # laravel-paypal-integration
 Developer Guin Kellam

-## THIS IS STILL IN PROGRESS - IT WILL BE READY FOR USE SHORTLY
+## THIS DOCUMENT IS STILL IN PROGRESS - IT WILL BE READY FOR USE SHORTLY

 Paypal Payment API - Laravel integration